yesiamrocks/cssanimation.io/README.md

 ### Usage Examples

 After installing `cssanimation.css` library, now add the class `.cssanimation` and the class of animation name like `.ca__fx-FadeIn` for fade in animation to an element.
-For list of animation class name [click here](./docs/cssanimation-reference.md) or [check the website](https://cssanimation.io/getting-started.html).
+For list of animation class name [click here](./docs/cssanimation-reference.md).

 ```html
 <h1 class="cssanimation ca__fx-FadeIn">cssanimation</h1>